SS

 Bar Association CLE

 Half-day and full-day sessions for practising advocates.
-SIM workflow, verification obligations, Five Doctrines, adversarial technique, and professional ethics in the age of AI.
+SIM workflow, verification obligations, Five Doctrines, adversarial technique, and professional ethics.
+Grounded in documented judicial findings from Indian courts.

 Half-Day · Full-Day · Certificate